gcs-unison/Cech-scale/README.md

 by Jesus F. Espinoza, Rosalia Hernandez-Amador, Hector Alfredo Hernandez Hernandez and Beatriz Ramonetti Valencia.
 * Tim Voght's C implementation of the intersection of two circles.

+## More info

+You can find more info about the original article [here](https://arxiv.org/abs/1809.08175)